jeromewagener/Sammelbox/README.md

   any time.
 The user interface will adapt itself automatically to the "Album" that you just created!
 - Search & filter using the power of native SQL queries
 - Synchronize your collection with a mobile device over your local LAN or WLAN.
 While synchronizing, no data will be sent through the internet, making your collection invisible to other people.
-(Not fully implemented yet)
 - Import & Export features (CSV, HTML) as well as a standardized SQLite database in which all data is stored.
   This means that your data is always available on a local database that you have total control over.